Google Pixel 3 Review

 Google is going for an accurate representation of colours of the screen of the Pixel 3 and there’s noticeably less saturation in reds and green than you’ll find in a Samsung phone.
 You can tweak the screen setting slightly with Boosted, Natural and Adaptive options available.
 Adaptive is the default and I haven’t felt the need to change it.

-Google Pixel 3 – Performance
+Google Pixel 3 performance – Satisfactory and nothing more

 A very obvious theme ran throughout Google’s unveiling of the Pixel 3: specs were barely mentioned.
 Its thinking is that the software optimisation and how things work are far more important than flashy numbers and huge amounts of RAM.